ajdickinson/arch-setup/README.md

 This repository is a guide/documentation of my current linux set to streamline any future installations.
-This repo is public but in rough rough shape.
-This README will change once I have the shell scripts up and running.
+If anything this repo is simple a record of how I set up my machines so I do not forget.
+So far this README is in rough rough shape but will change once I find more time to add to it.
+Hopefully in a few years as I add more and more edits this document will be useful for others as well.
+As of right now this page is mostly just setup instructions that I have borrowed from elsewhere that I liked and wanted to keep track of.
+It also includes things that were annoying to setup the first time (e.g. bluetooth) and are a record of how I set things up for future reference.

 Based off the following references:
 - [Grant Mcdermott's arch tips repo](https://github.com/grantmcdermott/arch-tips)
 - [Patrick Schratz Arch Linux setup guide for data science](https://pat-s.me/post/arch-install-guide-for-r/)
 - [Anton Beloglazov's old arch cofig repo](https://github.com/beloglazov/arch-config)

-Currently, instead of installing Arch Linux the traditional way, I am using the [EndeavourOS](https://endeavouros.com/) distrobution.
-EndeavourOS is an Arch-based linux distrobution that is much easier to install and was recommended to me by Grant McDermott in his Data Science for Economists class at the University of Oregon.
+As opposed to a traditional Arch Linux installation I am using the [EndeavourOS](https://endeavouros.com/) distribution.
+EndeavourOS is an Arch-based linux distribution that is much easier to install and was recommended to me by Grant McDermott in his Data Science for Economists class at the University of Oregon.

-Currently I have installed EndeavourOS with two desktop environments: Gnome and i3wm.
-Gnome is more traditional and similar to MacOS but i3 is cool and I have enjoyed messing around with it.
-Currently I am mostly just using i3 but I wanted Gnome installed for more stability just in case.
+Currently I have installed EndeavourOS with i3wm which is a simple window manager that I have enjoyed using.
+Before I used Gnome and recommend it.
+It is more traditional and similar to MacOS.

 # 00. Installation